Melow04/ai-resume-builder/README.md

-## Resumint — AI Resume Builder (Mint Theme)
+## Resuvmint — AI Resume Builder (Mint Theme)

-Resumint helps you craft professional, tailored resumes with AI — private by default, stored locally in your browser.
+Resuvmint helps you craft professional, tailored resumes with AI — private by default, stored locally in your browser.
 Built with Next.js and styled with a mint gradient theme (#3ECF8E → #1F6948).

 ## Getting Started